notlee/tweet-delete/readme.md

 $ npm run deploy
 ```

-The lambda will now run once a day and delete any new tweets which are older than the allowed time.
-The first run through will obviously take longer as it clears out old tweets.
+The lambda will now run once a day.
+It will delete any new tweets and remove any likes which are older than the allowed time.
+The first run through will take longer as it clears out old tweets.

 ## Caveat